Unity-Technologies/arfoundation-samples/README.md

 This distinciton is temporary.
 Once iOS 13 is no longer in beta, the ARKit package is expected to work with all versions of Xcode 9+ and iOS 11+.

+#### Which branch should I use?

+If you want to checkout the latest and greatest features from Apple, use this `master` branch, Xcode 11 beta, and a device running iOS 13 beta.
+Otherwise, see the [2.1 branch](https://github.com/Unity-Technologies/arfoundation-samples/tree/2.1), which only lacks support for the new ARKit 3 features.

 ## Instructions for installing AR Foundation

 1. Download the latest version of Unity 2019.1 or later.